zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-properties.markdown

 Sets a string to store the run environment.
 Generally, this denotes public or private by the values of CE or EE.

 ### test.run.locally
-This boolean sets whether Poshi log frontend resources are used locally or remotely.
+Sets a boolean to determine whether Poshi log frontend resources are used locally or remotely.

 ### test.skip.tear.down
-This boolean sets whether the tear down is skipped or not.
+Sets a boolean to determine whether the tear down is skipped or not.

 ### timeout.explicit.wait
 Sets the time (in seconds) before a "wait" function times out.